 - If you have regular yogurt, let it drain for several hours to a day to thicken.
 Place a cheesecloth-lined colander (or fine mesh sieve) over a bowl, cover it, and let it sit in the fridge.
 When ready to use, discard the water collected at the bowl's bottom.

-- Grate it using a coarse or large-holed grater, add ½ teaspoon salt and place it in a medium mesh colander over a bowl that contains it.
+- Grate it using a coarse or large-holed grater, add ½ teaspoon salt and place it in a medium mesh colander over a bowl that can contain it.
 It should have space for the liquid to collect.
 Let it sit for 30 minutes.
 Drain it well by squeezing it with clean hands or a kitchen towel.
 Or place it on paper towels and blot to remove excess water.

 - Serve cold with extra cucumber slices, pita chips, lemon wedges and fresh herbs.